Surue/surue.github.io/about_me.md

 			<div class="col-sm-12 col-md-8">
 				<!-- About -->
 				<section style="padding-top: 30px;">
-					<p>I'm a passionate programmer who fell in love with coding early on, but I chose video games because they offer tangible results—you can see your work come to life on screen immediately.
+					<p>I'm a passionate programmer who fell in love with coding early on, but I chose video games because you can see your work come to life on screen immediately.
 My specialization as a tool programmer allows me to constantly explore new technologies and collaborate with all departments, making every project a dynamic and innovative experience.</p>
 					<p>Currently, I work at <a href="https://oldskullgames.com/">Old Skull Games</a>, my first company with more than three employees and the one where I've stayed the longest.
 As an Associate Lead Programmer, I enjoy working closely with every team— from design to production—while also having a significant impact on the overall structure of our projects and the technical department.</p>
 					<p>Before joining Old Skull Games, I gained valuable experience in the video game industry by working in smaller indie studios, including collaborations with <a href="https://www.facebook.com/Oniroforge/">Onirofoge</a> and <a href="https://team-kwakwa.com/">Team Kwa Kwa</a>.
 Alongside my industry work, I've always maintained a connection to education: I spent two years teaching at <a href="https://www.sae.edu/ch-ge/">SAE Institute</a> and more recently have delivered modules at Game Sup, sharing my knowledge with the next generation of game developers.</p>
 					<p>In my free time, I continue to optimize my skills by diving into games like Factorio and Satisfactory, and I love challenging myself with titles such as Europa Universalis, Civilization, and Warhammer Total War III.
 When I'm not gaming, I enjoy unwinding in a jungle of green plants, surrounded by my trusty d20 dice for D&D and my collection of cookbooks—ever curious and always learning.</p>